JackBilbo/lxn-discus/README.md

 The orange arc marks the range of values measured during the last ten seconds.

-Center of the instrument can display three different screens:
+Center of the instrument can display four different screens:

 - data fields for current and average climb plus a (VERY) tiny speedtape and STF-Marker
 - horizontal wind info (HAWK-style see above)
 - simple artificial horizon
-- slider to adjust needle smoothing (calculating average values) between 0 and 5 seconds.
+- slider to adjust "current" needle smoothing (calculating average values) between 0 and 5 seconds.
 Allows to change the sensitivity of the vario needle in gusty conditions.
+Higher values will make the vario less responsive when entering lift, but filter out rapid movement from rapidly changing wind speeds.

 Screens can be cycled using the top and bottom button on the right.
 Center button toggles between the default linear and a logarithmic scale.
 You can also cycle screens using alt/a alt/s on the keyboard (doesn't work in VR).

-Audio output of the vario is completely unchanged, as that is not done in JS, but in the model.xml code.
+Audio output of the vario is completely unchanged.